SteveJustin1963/tec-SCOPE/README.md

 \ Read angle and calculate frequency
 : read-angle-and-frequency
   \ Code for reading angle using the electronic level and compass
-  \ Code for generating pseudo-period with counter loop from the pot angle using 555 oscillator circuit
+  \ Code for generating pseudo-period with counter loop from the R vale from pot angle using 555 oscillator circuit
   \ Calibration and interpolation

 \ Voltage-to-Frequency Conversion
 : voltage-to-frequency
-  \ Code for voltage-to-frequency conversion using NE555 or 8254 timer
+  \ Code for R-to-frequency conversion using NE555
+  \ Code for 8254 interval timer
   \ Calibration and interpolation

 \ Motor Control and Slewing